 If you’ve searched for walk-in closets or custom closets, then what follows will pique your interest.

-What you’re probably looking for are customized walk-in closet ideas, useful closet system components and great closet design.
-Keep in mind… this is not Liberace’s closet.
+What you’re probably looking for are customized walk-in closet ideas, useful closet system components, and great closet design.

-While it’s hard to say that the closet in The Senoia plan is custom, due to it being in a new home without a resident in sight to customize for… it is what many consumers would want installed if given the opportunity and proper funding.
+While it’s hard to say that the closet in The Senoia plan is custom — due to it being in a new home without a resident in sight to customize for — it is what many people would want installed if given the opportunity and the proper funding.

-I’ll just mention a few things and invite you to view the “clickable” photos below to cure what ails ya.
+I’ll just mention a few things and then invite you to view the “clickable” photos below.

-This home plan deserves another post, or two, because the entire floor plan and design was very appealing.
+This particular home plan deserves another post or two — because the entire floor plan and design was very appealing.

 More Photos Of This His & Her Custom Walk-In Closet

 Writing a home building blog that chronicles new homes during different phases of construction from a consumers’ point-of-view is rather unique and loads of fun.
 Basically, my tips are a collection of checklists for what I think should (and should not) go into building a quality home.
 So let’s have fun seeing what’s new in the housing market these days!